-The current status of the theoretical precision for the Bhabha luminometry is critically reviewed and pathways are outlined to the requirement targeted by the FCC-ee precision studies.
-Various components of the pertinent error budget are discussed in detail -- starting from the context of the LEP experiments, through their current updates, up to prospects of their improvements for the sake of the FCC-ee.
-It is argued that with an appropriate upgrade of the Monte Carlo event generator \bhlumi\ and/or other similar MC programs calculating QED effects in the low angle Bhabha (LABH) process $e^-e^+ \to e^-e^+$, the total theoretical error of $0.01\%$ for the luminometry at the high luminosity FCCee machine~\cite{Gomez-Ceballos:2013zzn} can be reached.
-Possible ways of this upgrade are also discussed.
+The state of the art of theoretical calculations for the low-angle Bhabha (LABH) process $\mathrm{e}^-\mathrm{e}^+ \to \mathrm{e}^-\mathrm{e}^+$ is critically examined and it is indicated how to attain a level comparable to the FCC-ee experimental precision of $0.01\%$, see Ref. \cite{Gomez-Ceballos:2013zzn}.
+The analysis starts from the context of the LEP experiments, through their current updates, up to prospects of their improvements for the sake of the FCC-ee.
+Possible upgrades of the Monte Carlo event generator \bhlumi\ and other similar MC programs for the LABH process are also discussed.

-In Section~\ref{sec:lumi2} we recap the main aspects of the theoretical precision in the LEP luminosity measurement and present important components of the corresponding error budget.
-In Section~\ref{sec:lumi3} we present current improvements on some of the above components.
-In Section~\ref{sec:lumi4} we discuss in detail prospects on reaching the $0.01\%$ theory precision for the FCCee luminometry and outline ways of upgrading the main Monte Carlo program for this purpose, \bhlumi, in this respect.
-Finally, in Section~\ref{sec:lumi5} we briefly summarize our work.
+In the following, we are going to recall the main aspects of the theoretical precision in the LEP luminosity measurement and current important components of the corresponding error budget.
+Next, we will present improvements on some of these components that are already feasible.
+Finally, we will discuss, in detail, prospects for reaching the $0.01\%$ theoretical precision for the FCC-ee luminometry and outline ways of upgrading the main Monte Carlo program for this purpose, \bhlumi, in this respect.